Nyanyan/Egaroucid/src/tools/diagnostics/README_shortcut_diagnostics.md

 - Any `unexpected_egaroucid_downs_during_external_phase` means Egaroucid received shortcut down events while it was not foreground.
 - Matrix failures after the external-window phase point at focus recovery state, stale modifiers, or first-frame recovery issues.
 - `input_source=message` and `hook_installed=1` should still be present after focus returns.
-- `hook_current_wndproc_matches=0` means the Siv3D window's current WndProc is no longer the shortcut observer.
+- `hook_current_wndproc_matches=0` means the active observer is no longer present or the raw WndProc chain became unsafe.
 - A stalled `observed_keyboard_message_count` while `raw` changes means Siv3D sees keyboard state but the shortcut WndProc is not receiving keyboard messages.

 Run system-level key sampling in parallel when needed: